armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 .ZIP file comment length        2 bytes
 ```

-Schematically it looks like this:
+Schematically the static part looks like this:

 ```
 +------+------+------+------+------+------+------+------+------+------+------+------+